axiros/terminal_markdown_viewer/README.md

 ----

 > mdv is a weekend hack and in a pre-release/proof of concept state: While for simple structures it does its job quite well, it still requires optimizations and testing regarding its output, for more complex markdown.
-Guess I'll invest another weekend soon.

 ----